-There are many terms we associate with mystical processes under the general term magic.
-You’ll find we see many of these terms as negative because of our cultural programming.
-This is not a mistake.
 Demonizing processes and people make them socially unacceptable.
-This amounts to an admission.
-There must be some substance to these processes.
-Otherwise, why attempt to demonize them?
+It amounts to an admission that there must be some substance to these processes.
+Otherwise, why would people attempt to demonize them?
 Often you will find there isn’t a difference between these practices and what is acceptable in mainstream religion.

 To make things more confusing, the people who use these processes create their terminology.
-For instance, what is Magik with a K?
-And, what is The Craft?
-These are all interesting terms that our culture has intentionally skewed.
-You need to talk about them all since these topics weave together.
+People are curious about Magik with a K?
+What exactly is The Craft?
+These are all exciting terms that our culture has intentionally skewed.
+All these topics and words intermingle.
 So, we can start almost anywhere.
-Let’s start with Paganism and Magic.
+Let’s begin with Witchcraft and Paganism.

 We are all familiar with the term Magic.
 Some things in life simply magical, like falling in love.
 Magic can also involve directing energy to achieve some purpose.
 For example, “The Craft” is an example of using your intention with a goal.

 Most people associate the term, The Craft, with Witches and Wicca.
 However, the elements used in The Craft are nearly universal to all rituals.
-When you break it down, The Craft is simply the use of ritual combined with intent.
+When you break it down, The Craft is simply ritual combined with intent.

 Many people believe personal rituals are more potent than those created by others.
 When you create a ceremony or rite, you infuse them with the power of your intention, emotion, and meaning.
 So, the craft is a powerful vehicle for ceremonies.
 “The craft” is simply the application of these three elements; intention, emotion, and meaning.